If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 This not only makes Google happy, but will keep your customer happy too as they can easily navigate around your store.
 And we all know the saying: ‘a happy customer is a loyal customer,’ so your SEO strategy isn’t only gaining new customers but is helping to turn them into returning ones.

-Website builders rarely leave you to your own devices, they often have exhaustive help centers to see you through setting up your online store.
+“Online store builders rarely leave you to your own devices, they often have exhaustive help centers to see you through setting up your ecommerce site.”

 “Previewing your store is like having a quick look in the mirror before you leave your house in the morning.
 No-one wants to spend the day walking around in a back-to-front or inside-out t-shirt”